 Program overview

 The Bachelor of Arts in Linguistics at Queen's University is designed for students seeking a second degree in the field of linguistics.
-This program is part of the Faculty of Arts and Science and welcomes external applicants for summer and fall term starts.
-It offers a comprehensive understanding of language structure, use, and development, preparing students for various career paths in linguistics and related fields.
+This program offers a comprehensive understanding of language structure, use, and development, preparing graduates for various career paths.
+It emphasizes critical thinking and analytical skills, essential for interpreting linguistic data and understanding the complexities of human language.
+The program is suitable for those who have already completed an undergraduate degree and wish to deepen their knowledge in linguistics.

-The Bachelor of Arts in Linguistics program is structured to provide a solid foundation in linguistic theory and practice.
-The program is designed to be completed in a three-year format, allowing students to immerse themselves in the study of language.
-Key features of the program include:
+The Bachelor of Arts in Linguistics program is structured to provide a robust educational experience over a three-year period.
+Key features of the program structure include:

-• Opportunity to engage in experiential learning through various projects and research.
+- Opportunity to engage in various experiential learning options, enhancing practical skills.

 Featured Experiences

-• Co-op opportunities that allow students to gain real-world experience in linguistics-related fields.
+- Co-op opportunities that allow students to gain practical experience in linguistics-related fields.

 Career Options

-• Speech-Language Pathologist: Working with individuals to assess and treat communication disorders.
+- Speech-Language Pathologist: Work with individuals to improve communication skills and address speech disorders.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.